nickfarrow/GalacticDNSMass/mainCode/README.md

 This should be done first to check that all the required packages are installed (especially pymultinest).
 Sampling using a specific model (or model pairs) can be done through calling

-`python3 hypothesisA.py 3`
+`python3 hypothesisB.py 3`

-Which runs hypothesis A for the 3rd model pair (single - uniform).
+Which runs hypothesis B for the 3rd model pair (single - uniform).

 ## Running Jobs with Condor